nrel-hem/HolisticElectricityModel.jl/README.md

 #### Local Set-up

 - [Install the Xpress solver](https://github.nrel.gov/dcutler/fico-xpress)
-- Each time vefore a model run, make sure the driver.jl file is set to use the Xpress_Solver
+- Each time before a model run, make sure the driver.jl file is set to use the XpressSolver

 #### NREL HPC - Eagle Set-Up